panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `object[propName]` evaluates to `undefined` when `propName` doesn't exist in `object`. `if (!object[propName]) { return def }` guards againts missing property, and returns `def` value that happens.

-Using this approach has the downside that it all fasly values as non-existing property. `villain` prop exists and has `false` value, but `getProp(hero, 'villain', true)` incorrectly accesses the value of property `villain`: `true` instsead of the actual `false`.
+Using this approach has the downside that it all falsy values as non-existing property. `villain` prop exists and has `false` value, but `getProp(hero, 'villain', true)` incorrectly accesses the value of property `villain`: `true` instead of the actual `false`.

 Don't use falsy as a type check of `undefined`.
-Just explicitely check if the property exists in the object.
+Just explicitly check if the property exists in the object.

 Let's improve `getProp()` function: